regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

 Rule: The reserve cannot receive more credits than the total volume of contracted credits
 ```

-### Invest in Contract
+### Invest in Project

 Any account can view available contracts and fund a project.
-When an account funds a project, the account has a claim to future credits issued from the project.
-The funds are transferred directly to the project admin.

-When an account funds a project and therefore owns a claim on future credits issued from the project, an issuance policy is automatically created and managed programmatically (i.e. no account has the authority to update the issuance policy and the issuance policy would only expire when the contract has ended).
+When an account funds a project, funds are transferred directly to the project admin and an issuance policy is created and managed programmatically with the investor as the recipient.

 ```protobuf
 // MsgInvest is the Msg/Invest request type.